How Can Women Escape the Nigerian Rape Culture?

 But that has to change now.

-Now, we need to adopt a preparedness state to attempt to avert sexual assaults to our persons.
+Now, we need to adopt a preparedness state to attempt to avert sexual assaults on our persons.

 Here are some considerations that could help.